↑ New Red Order, Culture Capture: Terminal Adddition (2019) video still. Courtesy of the artists.

 APRIL 3 – JUNE 7, 2020

-Peter Williams: Black Universe is a joint exhibition that surveys Williams’s figurative and abstract paintings.
-Williams’s works are visually compelling, intertwining art historical references, allegories, current events, and personal life experiences.
-Williams addresses significant subject matters within his paintings, addressing issues like oppressive social structures and discrimination through grotesque figures, vibrant compositions, and symbolic imagery.
+Peter Williams: Black Universe is a joint exhibition that surveys Williams’ figurative and abstract paintings.
+Intertwining art historical references, allegories, and current events with personal life experiences, his paintings address significant issues of our time, such as climate change and racial discrimination, through grotesque figures, vibrant compositions, and symbolic imagery.

 Peter Williams’s practice spans more than forty years.
 Renowned for his bold and experimental use of color, geometry, and abstraction, Williams’s work speaks to emotional states and experiences.
 Willams works in both figurative and abstract practices, forging connections between these worlds.

-Peter Williams: Black Universe is organized by the Museum of Contemporary Art Detroit and curated by Larry Ossei-Mensah, with independent curator Rebecca Mazzei.
+Peter Williams: Black Universe is organized by the Museum of Contemporary Art Detroit and curated by guest curators Larry Ossei-Mensah and Rebecca Mazzei.
 Peter Williams: Black Universe is also on view at Trinosophes, Detroit.

 Exhibitions and public programs at MOCAD are supported by the A. Alfred Taubman Foundation.
 Additional support for Peter Williams: Black Universe is provided by Modern Ancient Brown and Luis De Jesus Los Angeles.